 If the full-text of an article is available from more than one source, use the following to guide your decision regarding which source to use:

-NOTE: In some cases, you can use an article DOI (digital object indicator) to link to full-text.
+NOTE: In some cases, you can use an article DOI (digital object indentifier) to link to full-text.
 HOWEVER, the DOI link will only work when the University of Alberta has a license for the journal via the publisher website.
 If our access to full-text is via an aggregator database, do NOT use the DOI to link to full-text.

 If access is provided via a publisher website, and a DOI is available, use the following prefix for the DOI: